Coding guidelines

 # Component's file structure

-- Each component should be divided into parts, which are separate files.
+- Each component should have the same files structures.
 Each file should be named in the format

 stories.js- Storybook stories for the component.